clydebarrow/esphome-docs-hugo/content/components/web_server.md

-The `web_server` component creates a simple web server on the node that can be accessed through any browser and a simple [api-rest](#api-rest).
+The `web_server` component creates a simple web server on the node that can be accessed through any browser and a simple [REST API](#api-rest).
 Please note that enabling this component will take up *a lot* of memory and may decrease stability, especially on ESP8266.

 {{< img src="web_server.png" alt="Image" caption="Web server version 1" width="86.0%" class="center" >}}